plgd-dev/doc/content/en/architecture/component-overview.md

 ##### Force disconnect by the plgd Cloud

 User might decide to delete the device directly using the plgd API.
-This approach is handy when it comes to stale devices, which cannot be anymore requested by the Onboarding Tool to disconnect and you want to cleanup your list of devices in the plgd Cloud.
+This approach is handy when it comes to stale devices, which cannot be any more requested by the Onboarding Tool to disconnect, and you want to clean up your list of devices in the plgd Cloud.

 {{< plantuml id="device-delete" >}}
 @startuml